freeradical13/freeradical13.github.io/index.md

 An [electrophoretic mobility shift assay][] determines if certain proteins can bind to certain DNA or RNA molecules.
 This uses gel electrophoresis with a control sample without proteins as the ladder, and in the other lanes, if proteins bind to the nucleic acids, then the substance will be large and move more slowly through the gel.

+A [light microscope][] focuses light through a substance which refracts through a glass lense so that it's magnified.
+Light microscopes cannot resolve substances less than ~200nm.

+An [electron microscope][] (EM) focuses a beam of electrons through a substance onto a surface.
+Electron microscopes cannot resolve substances less than ~2nm.

+A [scanning electron microscope][] (SEM) focuses a beam of electrons on a substance and detects the interaction of atoms of the substance with the electron beam to create a 3D view.

+A [transmission electron microscope][] (TEM) focuses a beam of electrons through a thin substance and onto a surface to understand the internal structure of a substance.

 ## Cancer

 A [neoplasm][] (or tumor) is an excessive and abnormal growth of a tissue that forms a large mass, often proximately due to excessive cell division or abnormal cell death.
 If a tumor spreads to another part of the body ([metastasizes][]), then it's called a [cancer][] (or malignant tumor).
 If a tumor does not spread, it's called a [benign tumor][], although some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.
 An example of a common benign tumor is a [mole][mole tumor].